royvegard/baton/README.md

 Written in Rust using Ratatui for terminal user interface.

 ## Features
-- 8 stereo mixes for all 36 input channels.
+- 9 stereo mixes for all 36 input channels.
 - Solo and mute for input channels.
-- Mute for the 8 stereo mixes.
+- Mute for the 9 stereo mixes.
+- Metering.
 - Toggle buttons for:
   - 48V phantom power.
   - Input 1-2 Line level signal.